-Curse of the Undead – aka Mark of the West – is a 1959 American vampire western hybrid horror film directed by Edward Dein (director of The Leech Woman; screenwriter of The Cat Creeps; The Soul of a Monster; Jungle Woman; Calling Dr Death), from a screenplay he co-wrote with Mildred Dein.
+Curse of the Undead – aka Mark of the West – is a 1959 American vampire western hybrid horror film directed by Edward Dein (director of The Leech Woman; screenwriter of The Cat Creeps; The Soul of a Monster; Jungle Woman; Calling Dr Death), from a screenplay co-written with Mildred Dein.

-The film stars Eric Fleming, Michael Pate (Tower of London), Kathleen Crowley, John Hoyt, Bruce Gordon, and Jimmy Murphy.
+The movie stars Eric Fleming, Michael Pate (Tower of London), Kathleen Crowley, John Hoyt, Bruce Gordon, and Jimmy Murphy.
 It features a theremin-heavy soundtrack score by Irving Getz and was distributed by Universal-International Pictures.

 The Old West, circa 1880.
 In an unnamed town, young girls are dying of a mysterious wasting disease.
-Dr John Carter (John Hoyt) and his daughter Dolores (Kathleen Crowley) have been tending to patients for hours on end, but lost one patient an hour ago.
+Dr John Carter (John Hoyt) and his daughter Dolores (Kathleen Crowley) have been tending to patients for hours on end but lost one patient an hour ago.

 Another patient, Cora (Nancy Kilgas), looks like she will pull through after Preacher Dan Young’s (Eric Fleming) nightlong vigil; he and the Carters are offered breakfast and coffee by Cora’s parents (Alan Reynolds, Amzie Strickland).
 In the kitchen, however, they hear Cora scream – by the time they get to her room, she is sprawled dead on her bed, her window open.
 As he kneels to pray, Dan notices two small, bloody holes in Cora’s throat…

-Returning to his ranch along with Dolores, Doc Carter finds his son Tim (Jimmy Murphy) extremely upset after the actions of their neighbor Buffer, who has been doing everything possible to get his hands on the Carter property, including damming a stream on the Carter ranch and having his men assault anyone who complains.
+Returning to his ranch along with Dolores, Doc Carter finds his son Tim (Jimmy Murphy) extremely upset after the actions of their neighbour Buffer, who has been doing everything possible to get his hands on the Carter property, including damming a stream on the Carter ranch and having his men assault anyone who complains.

 To restrain his hot-headed son, the Doc drives back into town to have a word with the local sheriff (Edward Binns).
 The Sheriff’s discussion with Buffer (Bruce Gordon) in the local saloon proves less than successful, however, and a black-clad stranger (Michael Pate) follows Doc Carter’s buckboard.
 By the time he gets home, the Doc is dead, his throat bloody…

 ” … an old-school Gothic horror film with a Western setting, made in a year more commonly associated with rampaging aliens, insane scientists, and radioactive dinosaurs.
-More surprising still, it is clearly the result of a well thought-out effort to combine elements from two not-obviously-compatible genres in a way that both makes good sense and comes across as more than just a ticket-selling gimmick.”
+More surprising still, it is clearly the result of a well-thought-out effort to combine elements from two not-obviously-compatible genres in a way that both makes good sense and comes across as more than just a ticket-selling gimmick.”
 1000 Misspent Hours and Counting

 “Though this is slow-moving, unimaginatively-filmed, extremely talky and too cheap to really build much in the way of atmosphere or excitement, the somewhat unique portrayal of the vampire helps to maintain at least some interest.
 The bloodsucker here casts shadows, can go out into the sunlight without dying (it merely causes eye discomfort) and has managed to blend into society whilst simultaneously remaining on the outskirts of it.”
 Justin McKinney, The Bloody Pit of Horror